 |From Bethlem to Bedlam.|

 The Imperial War Museum (London branch) is one of my favourite museums.
-I cannot count the number of times that I have visited, but would be in the high twenties.
+I cannot count the number of times that I have visited, but it would be in the high twenties.
 It holds a world-leading collection of artefacts from the earliest conflicts and wars through to those from current theatres of operation.

 Following a multi-million pound restoration, which saw the majority of the building redeveloped, including the entrance atrium, space has been created to show more objects from the collection, while creating additional exhibition areas.